Skip to main content

 • Inability to compete on deployment speed (<1 hour based on internal testing vs. months)

-• Cost structure disadvantage (licensing + professional services)
+• Cost structure disadvantage (licensing + implementation fees)

 • Technical debt from proprietary architectures